Boot Camp requires a Mac with an Intel processor.

 - Click Repair to begin installation.
 If you receive an alert stating that the software hasn't passed Windows Logo testing, click Continue Anyway.

 - After the installation has been completed, click Finish, then click Yes when you're asked to restart your Mac.

 If you can't download or save the Windows support software:

-- If the assistant states that the Windows support software could not be saved to the selected drive, or that the USB flash drive can't be used, make sure your USB flash drive has a storage capacity of at least 16 GB and is formatted correctly.
+- If the assistant states that the Windows support software could not be saved to the selected drive or that the USB flash drive can't be used, make sure your USB flash drive has a storage capacity of at least 16 GB and has been formatted correctly.

-- If the assistant doesn't see your USB flash drive, click Go Back and make sure the drive is connected directly to the USB port on your Mac — not to a display, hub or keyboard.
+- If the assistant can't see your USB flash drive, click Go Back and make sure the drive has been connected directly to the USB port on your Mac – not to a display, hub or keyboard.
 Disconnect and reconnect the drive, then click Continue.

 - Make sure your Mac meets the system requirements to install Windows using Boot Camp.

 If a Mac feature still doesn't work after updating the Windows support software, search for your symptom on the Apple support website or Microsoft support website.
 Some features of your Mac aren't designed to work in Windows.